Maislinn/Web_APIs_Challenge_Code_Quiz/README.md

 WHEN the game is over
 THEN I can save my initials and score

+I have learned from thsi project, that it is important to plan out your file structure before beginning, this was an early assignment that did not have a plan yet, and was therefore needing to be rebuilt.

 ```
 ## Table of Contents
  * [Installation](#installation)